Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 > _Visyond has greatly improved my productivity by reducing time spent on spreadsheet analysis, presentations and updates by more than 80%.
 This allowed me to focus on business impact rather than the intricacies of modeling I had to deal with in Excel._

 # Collaboration & Access Management
-## Before - Workflow was complicated
+## Workflow was complicated

 The typical process with Excel involved multiple versions of the model (for each account manager) that were sent via email or shared drives.
 Version control was done manually, resulting in a **huge waste of time, slow responsiveness to customers and undetected errors.**

 ![Workflow Was Complicated](/img/1b Workflow Was Complicated.png)

-## After - Wach stakeholder interacts with the parts of the project they are allowed to
+## With Visyond, each stakeholder interacts with the parts of the project they are allowed to

 Visyond helped Ericsson to quickly build reliable models, perform analyses on-the-fly, securely share spreadsheets and effectively communicate with the customers in a **controlled environment** where stakeholders can model and **test assumptions seeing and interacting with only what they need/can see** while leaving the underlying core logic intact.

 ![Stakeholders interact only with what they are allowed to](/img/1b Stakeholders interact only with what they are allowed to 2.png)

 # Change Management & Version Control
-## Before - Modeler was the main bottleneck
+## Modeler was the main bottleneck

 After receiving the initial spreadsheet from the Chief Modeler, Ericsson’s account managers would discuss it (in meetings) or send it to clients who would make the changes in their copy, send it back to account managers who could add more changes before sending it back to the Chief Modeler for review.